Pay for college or refinance with one of these trusted financial institutions.

 There are several reasons you might want to consider a bank for a student loan instead of an online lender.
 While it might not be as fast, you can often get a better deal — and know exactly who you’re working with.

-Banks can value loyalty in a way that other lenders don’t.
-If you already have an account with a bank, your loan application process could be quicker since it already has information on your personal finances.
-You also could be eligible for loyalty discounts like the additional interest rate reduction that Citizens Bank and SunTrust Bank offer.
+- Loyalty perks.
+Banks tend to value loyalty in a way that other lenders don’t.
+If you already have an account with a bank, your loan application process could be faster and you could be eligible for loyalty discounts like the interest rate reduction that Citizens Bank and SunTrust offer.

 5 mistakes to avoid when getting a student loan from a bank